Why Build a Document Translator?

 2. Supported File Types Definition

-One key feature is automatic output file naming, which prevents accidental overwrites and clearly identifies translated versions:
+One key feature is automatic output file naming, which prevents accidental overwrites and clearly identifies translated versions:document.pdf

 with target language DE